 - 6 cups of water

 - 1 bay leaf

 - chopped parsley to serve

 - Parmesan Cheese to serve

-In large saucepan add water, salt and bay leaf, and bring to a boil.
-Carefully stir in meatballs, reduce the heat, cover, and simmer, (skimming occasionally), until meatballs are cooked, about 20 minutes.
+In a large saucepan add water, salt, and bay leaf, and bring to a boil.
+Carefully stir in meatballs, reduce the heat, cover, and simmer, (skimming occasionally), until meatballs are cooked about 20 minutes.